The Bankrate promise

 How to assume a car lease

-Although the terms of the lease will already be determined by the original lessees’ credit history — meaning you won’t be subjected to tiered pricing — your credit history will still be considered, and you will need a good enough credit score to qualify for the lease.
-Be prepared to negotiate with the lessee for any potential cash bonuses and to have your credit checked.
-You can check your credit for free with Experian.
+Although the terms of the lease will already be determined by the original lessees’ credit, your credit will still be considered.
+Be prepared to negotiate with the lessee for any potential cash bonuses as well.

 The bottom line